FloorD/yolo-tyrion/RG_eurucamp_talk.md

 ###The ups

-#####Prepare to be amazed by people putting a lot of time in making kick-ass tutorials
-Girls events and making conferences and user group meetups as inclusive as possible.
-And: by you guys, who geniunly want to teach us newbies everything you know.
+#####Prepare to be amazed by people putting a lot of time in making kick-ass tutorials, events and making conferences and user group meetups as inclusive as possible.

 #####Through Ruby, I have developed a more logical and efficient way of problem solving
 Through Ruby (and programming in general), I have developed a more logical and efficient way of problem solving, more of an understanding of folder structures and generally lost any fear to ask questions.
 If I couldn't figure something out or get something to work, my mentors would encourage me to talk them through the problem.
 Through what I later found out is called rubber duck debugging - I often got to the root of the problem myself (often I just wasn't in the right folder or didn't update my roots), without having to turn to the internet for answers.